kokkonisd/cs-artifact-template/doc/src/architecture.md

 # Architecture

 The goals of this artifact template are to produce an artifact which can:

 1. Be used to both _produce_ (by yourself) and _reproduce_ (by others) experimental results for/from the associated paper;
-2. Be used by others just like any piece of software (if applicable), in various contexts (such as research&mdash;e.g., other papers, or industry).
+2. Be used by others just like any piece of software (if applicable), in various contexts (such as research—e.g., other papers, or industry).

 As such, this template proposes to split the work into two repositories:

 - The **tool** repository, containing the software itself, to be independently maintained and distributed as needed;
 - The **artifact** repository, building on the _tool_ repository, but also adding any additional